caraya/personal-blog/content/blog/markdown-cheatsheet.md

 </dl>
 ```

+term1
+: First paragraph of the definition
+: Second paragraph of the definition

+term2
+: First paragraph of the definition
+: Second paragraph of the definition

-You can have group two or more definitions together (like for British and American spelling of a word), you can have multiple definitions for a term and there is no length limit for each definition
+You can have multiple definitions for a term and there is no length limit for each definition

 ## kbd elements